React Native SDK - Fetch

 cd ios/ && pod install

-DataDomeFetch extends the original fetch , and adds an interceptor to handle DataDome responses.
+The DataDomeFetch function is a replacement for the built-in fetch API and includes an interceptor to handle DataDome responses.

 import { DataDome, DataDomeModal, DataDomeFetch } from '@datadome/react-native-datadome';